Last Updated on June 26, 2025 by George Pavlopoulos

 The ancient Theater of Epidaurus is by far the most famous theater of Greek antiquity.
-Located in the region of Peloponnese, next to the sanctuary of Asclepius, the Greek God of medicine, the Epidaurus theater is an architectural masterpiece.
+Located in the Peloponnese region, adjacent to the sanctuary of Asclepius, the Greek God of medicine, the Epidaurus theater is an architectural masterpiece.
 It can accommodate more than 13,000 spectators and offers perfect acoustics.
 No matter where you sit, you can hear every whisper, and people say that you can even hear the noise when lighting a match.

 In this article, you will find everything you need to know about your visit to the Epidaurus ancient theater.
-Apart from plenty of photos and a short 4K video, you’ll find info about organized tours and accommodation options in the region.
+Apart from numerous photos and a brief 4K video, you’ll also find information about organized tours and accommodation options in the region.
 Last but not least, you’ll see how you can attend a play if you happen to visit Greece during the summertime.

 So, let’s start with the travel guide to Epidaurus.